propavingk/LamportLens/ARCHITECTURE.md

 ## Boundaries and why they fall there

 - Parsing is separate from analysis so validation errors are data.
-A snapshot
+A snapshot with seven bad lines still produces a useful report about the other 37.
+- The arithmetic is separate from aggregation because the formula is the one thing a second implementation must reproduce exactly.
+Keeping it in one small module makes the parity surface obvious.
+- Aggregation is separate from rendering because determinism is a rendering contract.
+The same `AuditReport` can be printed as text or JSON, and neither path can change the numbers.
+- Rate resolution is in the CLI because it is policy: which step of the SIMD-0437 schedule you audit against is a property of when your snapshot was taken, not of the snapshot itself.
+- The verifier is a separate program because the point of a second implementation is independence.
+Sharing code would defeat it.

+## Known limitations

+- The whole snapshot is held in memory.
+There is no streaming mode, and no index, so a multi-gigabyte capture is not a supported input today.
+- The audit is a point-in-time reading.
+It cannot tell you whether an underfunded account was funded five minutes later.
+- Rent is not fees.
+The tool computes the exemption bond only; it does not model transaction fees, priority fees, or the cost of closing accounts.